-Found on your contact page, the location map allows you to enter the coordinates of up to three locations to be displayed on a map to the right of your contact form.
+The location map on your contact page allows you to enter the coordinates of up to three locations to be displayed on a map to the right of your contact form.
 Each location can include a title, description, and customizable link.
-You can also customize the display of the map by adjusting the level of magnification at which it initially displays to users.
+You can also customize the map display by adjusting the magnification level at which it initially displays to users.

 The first number in your longitude coordinate will be between -180 and 180 The first number in your latitude coordinate is between -90 and 90.

 Page Types & FeaturesBack to top

 Expedition’s homepage comprises a hero image block followed by up to three customizable sections, each of which can be swapped out for a different block type.
 Hovering over each block will reveal options to delete, edit or swap it out for another block type.
 For full instructions on editing and managing content blocks, please see our knowledge base article on managing layout.

 The inventory page features a grid of all the items or products available for booking on your site and comprises three components: a hero image block, the inventory heading block, and the item grid.